 Join me.
-Perhaps you may be also want to reminisce about Unsolved Mysteries, especially now that it’s coming back as a 12-part series on Netflix and run by the original show’s people as well as a Stranger Things producer.
+Perhaps you maybe also want to reminisce about Unsolved Mysteries, the OG true crime series which is now on its way back thanks to a 12-episode order from Netflix.
+This new version will be brought to us by the original show’s producers as well as a Stranger Things producer.

 Except we’ve been here before.
 Unsolved Mysteries – haunter of dreams, champion of poorly acted recreations, solver of, um, mysteries – has been revived multiple times before.
 I know it through a version hosted by a man, Robert Stack, who is now long since dead; you might know it through a follow-up version hosted by a different man, Dennis Farina, who is also now long since dead.
 Although, who are we kidding?
 Based on the ratings and recent social media reaction, if you know Unsolved Mysteries at all it’s because you watched this version:

 No shame if that theme music used to make you want to hide behind the couch.
 The Doctor Who theme music doesn’t have the exclusive on that most primal of child reactions.
 But a creepy theme song does not a good show make.
-No, what lifted Unsolved Mysteries to an original decade+ run of episodes was the combination of Robert Stack’s perfectly blunt hosting, the production team’s capable documentary storytelling, and the unique deputization of the audience, turning each viewer into an amateur detective who just might help solve a murder, reunite a family, or track down some petty criminals.
+No, what lifted Unsolved Mysteries to an original decade+ run of episodes was the combination of Robert Stack’s film noir-esque hosting, the production team’s capable documentary storytelling, and the unique deputization of the audience.
+Here was a series which turned each viewer into an amateur detective who just might help solve a murder, reunite a family, or track down some petty criminals.